scurtis7/nfl-stats-react/README.md

 ## Version 0.0.2
 Add Team Entity and Team Repository to represent the team data in the database.
-Add a Rest endpoint to provide access to all the teams in the database.
+Add a Rest endpoint to provide a list of all teams in the database.
 And finally added code to display the teams as JSON in the UI.

 ## Version 0.0.1
 This is the initial version with all of the three main pieces (Spring Boot, ReactJS & Postgresql) working together.